isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 Because this is a book about mathematics for programmers, it bears discussing a
-great deal around *data* --- that of the utmost importance to programmers.
+great deal around *data*---that of the utmost importance to programmers.
 On a
 physical machine, all data is stored as small valences of electrical charge,
 arranged into a matrix of cells laid out onto physical wafers, mapped by the
 operating system into a logical view that we pretend is laid out linearly into